Peeragogy/Peeragogy.github.io/introduction.md

 A short “workbook” containing interviews and some activities follows this introduction, but it could be much more interactive.
-Amanda Lyons and Paola Ricuarte made several new exercises and drawings that we could include.
+Amanda Lyons and Paola Ricaurte made several new exercises and drawings that we could include.
 A more developed workbook could be split off from the handbook into a separate publication.
 It would be great to have something simple for onramping.
 For example, the workbook could be accompanied by video tutorials for new contributors.

-Paola Ricuarte points out that a really useful book will be easy to sell.
+Paola Ricaurte points out that a really useful book will be easy to sell.
 For teachers interested in peeragogy, this needs to be something that can be use in workshops or on their own, to write in, to think through issues.
 We’re partway there, but to improve things, we really